imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 </div>

 <script type="text/javascript">document.getElementById("defaultOpen2").click();</script><br>
+The answers to these three questions signify the action plan for treatment of historical data and validation of forecast accuracy.
+This is the act of composing the theme song.
+The next step is the composition of character specific tunes.

+<h3>Time-series classification</h3>
 ---
 <br>
-The composition of the theme song signifies the action plan for treatment of historical data and validation of forecast accuracy.
-The next step is the composition of character specific tunes.
 Before unleashing the AutoML, the time-series variables can be classified into a few characters based on their properties.
 Time-series clustering is a paradigm with ample scope for application of sophisticated algorithms.
 But the grounded approach presented in Croston et al (2002) is practical in a lot of situations, runs in a flash and comprehensible for business leaders.
 Let's fire up the hardware during model training, shall we?
-<h3>Time-series classification</h3>

 Croston et al (2002) classifies the time-series variables based on their intermittency and variance.
 The metrics to quantify intermittency and variance are:
 * <text style="color: #606060;">Average demand interval (ADI)</text>